Dish20/texttoISL/README.md

 Case-insensitive phrase matching (Hello, hello, HELLO all work).

-Displays the first matching image (can be extended to randomize).
+Displays the first matching image (can be extended to randomize

+---

 ## 🚀 Future Improvements